sanand0/prompts/analyze-call-recording.md

 Based on this transcript of my (Anand's) conversation, share:

+- **Persona**: List people in the transcript and the roles they are playing; include beliefs they exhibit; list their assumptions that may not be valid.
-- **Insights**: List ONLY high-impact, practical & useful, surprising insights; include why it's counter-intuitive; fact-check against established research / ancient wisdom.
+- **Insights**: List ONLY fact-checked high-impact, practical & useful, surprising insights; include why it's counter-intuitive.
 - **Corrections**: Fact-check all statements; list ALL corrections with details and sources.
 - **What I missed**: List ALL others' statements I didn't fully absorb or missed a nuance.
 - **What they missed**: List ALL my statements that others didn't fully or correctly interpret.